influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/guides/downsampling_and_retention.md

 > CREATE CONTINUOUS QUERY cq_30m ON food_data BEGIN SELECT mean(website) AS mean_website,mean(phone) AS mean_phone INTO food_data."default".downsampled_orders FROM orders GROUP BY time(30m) END
 ```
 That CQ makes InfluxDB automatically and periodically calculate the 30 minute average from the 10 second website order data and the 30 minute average from the 10 second phone order data.
 InfluxDB also writes the CQ's results into the measurement `downsampled_orders` and to the RP `default`; InfluxDB stores the aggregated data in `downsampled_orders` forever.

+> **Note:** You must specify the RP in the `INTO` clause to write the results of the query to an RP other than the `DEFAULT` RP.
+In the CQ above, we write the results of the query to the infinite RP `default` by fully qualifying the measurement.
+To fully qualify a measurement, specify its database and RP with `<database_name>."<retention_policy>".<measurement_name>`.
+If you do not fully qualify the measurement, InfluxDB writes the results of the query to the two hour RP `DEFAULT`.

 For a more detailed discussion on the `CREATE CONTINUOUS QUERY` syntax, see [Continuous Queries](/influxdb/v0.9/query_language/continuous_queries/).